NedKe/HCPP-1/README.md

 <figure>
   <img src="assets/images/w3c-css.png" alt="Report generated by W3C HTML and CSS validation tool" height="200"/>
-  <figcaption>Figure 11.
-The  report generated by W3C HTML and CSS validation tool confirming that no error was found on my HTML and CSS files. </figcaption>
+  <figcaption><strong>Figure 11.</strong> The  report generated by W3C HTML and CSS validation tool confirming that no error was found on my HTML and CSS files. </figcaption>
 </figure>

 - - The accessibility is tested by the Lighthouse too for mobile and desktop.
 A score of 100 is generated for  accessibility, see ***figure 12***:

 <figure>
   <img src="assets/images/lighthouse-report.png" alt="The lighthouse accessibility report" height="200"/>
-  <figcaption>Figure 12.
-The summary report generated by Lighthouse.
+  <figcaption><strong>Figure 12.</strong> The summary report generated by Lighthouse.
 The top and bottom report are generated for desktop and mobile, respectively. </figcaption>
 </figure>

 ---
  - The accessibility for users with impairment is checked by WAVE evaluation tool (https://wave.webaim.org/), and the report showed no error for all pages, see ***figure 13***.
  <figure>
   <img src="assets/images/wave.png" alt="Wave report" height="300" width="200"/>
-  <figcaption>Figure 13.
-The summary report generated by Wave validation tool</figcaption>
+  <figcaption><strong>Figure 13.</strong> The summary report generated by Wave validation tool</figcaption>
 </figure>

 ---